-As for Cigna, the report said that the health-care company has “Enterprise Resource Groups for its diverse community of employees—there is no group for Jews.”
+As for Cigna, the report said the health-care company has “Enterprise Resource Groups for its diverse community of employees—there is no group for Jews.”
 It also had not made any statements or posts in solidarity with the Jewish community.
 Other health-care companies didn’t fare much better; United Healthcare, Anthem, Aetna and Humana all received a “D” grade.

-“Jews comprise the largest bracket of religious hate crime victims year after year, according to FBI crime statistics, yet oftentimes the Jewish people are not seen as a persecuted group,” Liora Rez, StopAntisemitism.org’s executive director, told JNS.
+“Jews comprise the largest bracket of religious hate-crime victims year after year, according to FBI statistics, yet oftentimes the Jewish people are not seen as a persecuted group,” Liora Rez, StopAntisemitism.org’s executive director, told JNS.
 “Anti-Semitic tropes portraying Jews as greedy, wealthy and controlling the economy have crept into corporate America, making us the ultimate ‘white privilege’ target.
 Diversity officers need to do a much better job of actually ‘seeing’ Jews and including us in their diversity practices and protocols.”